View hotels on map or

 The University building, at Plaza de San Diego, boasts a splendid Plateresque façade, whilst the interior courtyards are also worth visiting, especially the most famous one called the "patio trilingüe" where classes of Hebrew, Greek and Latin were taught.
 As far as sport is concerned, the region is home to one of the world’s most famous football teams - Real Madrid.
 Being in the interior water based sports are more difficult to come by, though sports such as golf and tennis are well catered for.

-Romantic Hotels in Madrid
+Boutique Hotels and Places to Stay in Madrid

 - Hotel Abalu